Web Loom logo

 const vm = new UserProfileViewModel(new UserModel());

-Exposed Observables
+Exposed Signals

-BaseViewModel re-exposes the injected model's core streams:
+BaseViewModel re-exposes the injected model's core signals (the same ReadonlySignal instances, not copies):

 • data$ — the model's current data